 R-31.
-Evidence by Affidavit and Posthearing Filing of Documents or Other Evidence parties shall be afforded an opportunity to examine and respond to such documents or other evidence.
+Evidence by Affidavit and Posthearing Filing of Documents or Other Evidence

 The arbitrator may receive and consider the evidence of witnesses by affidavit, but shall give it only such weight as the arbitrator deems it entitled to after consideration of any objection made to its admission.